cryptomessaging/persona-service/README.md

 }
 </pre>

-All write requests require the HTTP "authorization" header to have a CMSig value.
-If a write request is updating a file under a persona, then the file being updated also requires an "x-cm-signature" header.
+All write requests require the HTTP "authorization" header to have a EdSig value.
+If a write request is updating a file under a persona, then the file being updated also requires an "x-certification" header.

 An HTTP 200 response indicates success.
 Due to the nature of edge caching, new files will be immediately available, but updated files may continue to show the stale file for up to the previous files TTL value.